 Status

-The first phase of fencing installation for the project took place over the week of July 15, 2024, and this fenced area includes a portion of the Peacock Parking Lot.
-During the addition’s construction, parking will be unavailable in the first eight rows located to the right of Peacock Lot’s entrance off of Rivers Street (the side of the lot that’s closest to Peacock Hall).
+The fenced area for the Peacock Hall construction site includes a portion of the adjacent Peacock Parking Lot.
+During the addition’s construction, parking will be unavailable in the rows located to the right of Peacock Lot’s entrance off of Rivers Street (the side of the lot that’s closest to Peacock Hall).
 New River Hall Lot has been reserved for faculty/staff permit holders.

-The second phase of fencing installation — which impacts the Peacock Traffic Circle and some of the walkways available from the circle — was completed the week of July 29, 2024.
-A new turnaround area for AppalCART buses and other traffic has been created in the Duncan/Rankin Parking Lot.
+A new pickup/drop-off area for AppalCART buses has been created in the Duncan/Rankin Parking Lot.
 The walkway located between the Edwin Duncan Hall Octagon and the former Peacock Traffic Circle, which provides access to the wide-walk that extends throughout the east side of the Boone campus, will remain open throughout the addition’s construction.
+Pedestrian crossings have been implemented between the the Peacock and Duncan/Rankin Parking lots and between the bus pickup/drop-off area and the walkway located between the Edwin Duncan Hall Octagon and the former Peacock Traffic Circle.

 How is it funded?